 Tax Credits for Emergency Paid Sick and Family Leave

-Employers with fewer than 500 employees must now give paid sick leave to employees affected by COVID-19.
+Employers with fewer than 500 employees may decide to give paid sick leave to employees affected by COVID-19.
 To offset these costs, the employer may get a refundable tax credit to cover the cost of the leave.

 The sick leave benefit can include time for the employee’s own health leave or to care for family members who are sick because of the coronavirus.